WA Pendleton OR Zone Forecast

 Including the city of Ski Bluewood Resort

-to lower 80s valleys.
-Southwest wind 5 to 15 mph.
-Gusts up to
+mid 80s valleys.
+South wind 5 to 15 mph with gusts to around

-30 mph in the afternoon.
-Rainfall amounts less than a tenth of an

 $$